orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 and configuration areas that can be distracting to the client when they're just wanting to add or edit some content.

-{% include "figure" src:'/assets/images/ltbp-admin.png' alt:'WordPress admin
-view' caption:'The standard admin view in WordPress&mdash;lots of links in the sidebar that just aren\'t relevant or helpful to Lori' %}
+{{ figure('/assets/images/ltbp-admin.png','WordPress admin view','The standard admin view in WordPress&mdash;lots of links in the sidebar that just aren\'t relevant or helpful to Lori') }}

 In most cases, it's better to give the client an "editor" account.
 They still have permissions to control the content of their site, but without the distractions of the other management links that they really shouldn't be messing with.

-{% include "figure" src:'/assets/images/ltbp-editor.png' alt:'WordPress
-editor view' caption:'Lori\'s view when she logs in to manage her site' %}
+{{ figure('/assets/images/ltbp-editor.png','WordPress editor view','Lori\'s view when she logs in to manage her site') }}

 Much better!
 Now Lori only sees links that are useful to her&mdash;links to manage her investments, testimonials, and other content.
 Creating this targeted